 Given that the estimated model is generating relatively low in-sample errors and also capturing majority of the turning points, this model can be used for out of sample simulations.
 In the next section, the simulations would be extended upto 2019-20, which is the last year of the 14th Finance Commission period.
-As such the present model is more of policy simulations model and less of forecasting model, here some policy simulations that are challenges for the Finance Commission may be attempted and compared with the baseline case, which is a business-as-usual case.
-The policy simulations attempted here are (i) shock due to 7th Pay Commission award, (ii) possibility of achieving 8 per cent GDP growth by the end of the 14th Finance Commission period (iii) targeting deficit and debt22.
-The next section discusses more about policy simulations and the transmission mechanisms through which the system could affect the variables of interest.
+As such the present model is more of policy simulations model and less of forecasting model, here-some policy simulations that are challenges for the Finance Commission may be attempted and compared with the baseline case, which is a business-as-usual case.
+The policy simulations attempted here are i) eliminating combined revenue deficit by 2019-20; ii) targeting liability/GDP ratio of around 68 per cent, as suggested by the 13th Finance Commission; iii) fiscal and growth outcomes in the context of external shocks (growth and price shocks); and finally iv) possibility of achieving 8 per cent GDP growth by the end of the 14th Finance Commission period.
+In the next section, some discussion about these policy simulations and the transmission mechanisms through which the model could affect the variables of interest.